nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/martingales-and-markov-processes.md

 M_{\tau \wedge t}
 $$

-is a martingale called the "stopped" martingale.
+is also a martingale called the "stopped" Martingale.

 It is called this because once $$\tau$$ happens $$M_{\tau}$$ is forever fixed and can be written as